Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Toyota being a slightly better choice apparently.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Toyota being a slightly better choice apparently.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, when it comes to weight, a factor that most people underestimate, Yaris offers a considerable difference of 11% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Suzuki does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of Toyota, as well as Suzuki, with the same average rating of 4.6 out of 5.
-Independent research findings rank Yaris as average reliability-wise, and Swift is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Yaris rank it on average as 4.5, while the one under the competitor's bonnet gets 5.0 out of 5.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that Suzuki does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Toyota, as well as Suzuki, with the same average rating of 4.6 out of 5.
+Independent research findings rank Yaris as average reliability-wise, and Swift is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Yaris rank it on average as 4.5, while the one under the competitor's bonnet gets 4.7 out of 5.

 Performance & Fuel economy